joelvdw/agelena/README.md

-To directly import the sources in a project, you have to download the `android/agelena` folder and decompress it in the folder where are located your project modules.
+To directly import the sources in a project, you have to download the `android/agelena` folder and decompress it in the folder where your project modules are located.
 Then, you have to add the following lines in the following files.

 In `settings.gradle` :